cloudposse/terraform-aws-security-group/README.md

 can make a small change look like a big one when viewing the output of Terraform plan, and will likely cause a brief (seconds) service interruption.

-You can avoid this for the most part by providing the optional keys, and limiting each rule to a single source or destination.
+You can avoid this for the most part by providing the optional keys, and [limiting each rule to a single source or destination](#terraform-rules-vs-aws-rules).
 Rules with keys will not be changed if their keys do not change and the rules themselves do not change, except in the case of `rule_matrix`, where the rules are still dependent on the order of the security groups in `source_security_group_ids`.
-You can avoid this by using `rules` instead of `rule_matrix` when you have more than one security group in the list.
+You can avoid this by using `rules` or `rules_map` instead of `rule_matrix` when you have more than one security group in the list.
 You cannot avoid this by sorting the `source_security_group_ids`, because that leads to the "Invalid `for_each` argument" error because of [terraform#31035](https://github.com/hashicorp/terraform/issues/31035).